Kakamotobi/Learned/JS/Asynchronous/Async.md

 ### Promises
 #### Definition
 - A `Promise` is a returned **object** representing **the eventual resolution of success or failure of an asynchronous operation** and its resulting value, to which callbacks are attached, instead of passed in to the function.
-  - These callbacks will run depending on whether the promise was resolved or rejected.
+  - These callbacks will run depending on whether the promise was fulfilled or rejected.
-  - *Rather than passing callbacks into a function, we wait for the function to return a promise object and attach callbacks to it depending on whether the promise was resolved or rejected.*
+  - *Rather than passing callbacks into a function, we wait for the function to return a promise object and attach callbacks to it depending on whether the promise was fulfilled or rejected.*
 - Promises allow you to associate handlers with an asynchronous action's eventual success value or failure reason.
   - This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.
 #### Description